And other Sales and marketing thoughts for the weekend.

 Why do the majority of us still use emotion in our buying process, despite all the information available to us?

 How bad are we at assessing ourselves?
 What danger does that pose to ourselves and others who look to us for guidance?

 Is the foundation of journalism the research, writing, and education of others?
-Or is it the committment to consistantly digging through the bias' of yourself and your sources for objectivity?
+Or is it the commitment to consistently digging through the bias' of yourself and your sources for objectivity?

 Is truth really just a matter of perception?

-How do our daily acitivities and environment effect our balance between bias and objectivity?
+How do our daily activities and environment effect our balance between bias and objectivity?